 If you put New York City on steroids, added Hawaii’s hiking and beaches, and threw it off southern China, you would get Hong Kong.
-I’ve grown to love this vibrant city over the past 5 years living here, and while it certainly has its flaws, it’s definitely worth a visit for its unique mix of dining, culture, nightlife, and nature.
-From feasting on dim sum to gazing at the endless neon lights and arguably the best skyline in the world, to overlooking picturesque viewpoints and partying to the wee hours of the morning, keep reading to find out my top things to do in Hong Kong and favorite restaurants.
+I’ve grown to love this vibrant city over the past 7 years living here, and while it certainly has its flaws, it’s definitely worth a visit for its unique mix of dining, culture, nightlife, and nature.
+From feasting on dim sum to gazing at the endless neon lights and the best skyline in the world, to overlooking picturesque viewpoints and partying to the wee hours of the morning, keep reading to find out my top things to do in Hong Kong and favorite restaurants.

 Hong Kong 101 and Basic Geography